The effect of JWST/NIRSpec data reduction on the retrieval of WASP-39b atmospheric properties: Introduction

 \section{Introduction}

-Characterization of exoplanets is one of the primary objectives of the \textit{James Webb} Space Telescope (JWST).
-Since its launch, JWST has observed more than a hundred exoplanets, with many additional observations being planned.
-Most of these are transit observations, whose data are analysed using transit spectroscopy to infer atmospheric properties \citep{Barstow2015}.
+The characterisation of exoplanets is one of the primary objectives of the \textit{James Webb} Space Telescope (JWST).
+Since its launch, JWST has observed more than a hundred exoplanets, with many additional observations in planning.
+Most of these are transit observations, where the data are analysed using transit spectroscopy to infer atmospheric properties \citep{Barstow2015}.

-The observation of WASP-39b during the Early Release Science (ERS) program was a demonstration of the potential of the space telescope.
+The observation of WASP-39b during the Early Release Science (ERS) programme demonstrated the potential of the space telescope.
 The planet, with a mass of $0.28 \, M_J$ and a radius of $1.27 \, R_J$, has been extensively studied by the scientific community since its discovery in 2011 by \cite{Faedi2011}.
 Its first transit spectrum was presented by \cite{Sing2016} using the Space Telescope Imaging Spectrograph (STIS) instrument onboard the \textit{Hubble} Space Telescope (HST).
 Based on the absorption features of $\rm{Na}$ and $\rm{K}$ observed in the data (also seen in ground-based observations from \citealp{Nikolov2016}), a number of studies \citep{Fisher2016, Heng2016, Barstow2017} investigated whether the planet has a clear atmosphere or it is covered by clouds, but no clear conclusion were obtained.
 The observations of the planetary transit in the near-infrared (NIR) with the Wide Field Camera 3 (WFC3) allowed \cite{Wakeford2018} to better constrain the abundance of $\rm{H_2O}$ in the atmosphere.
-These data undoubtedly showed that the atmosphere was cloudy and later analyses (e. g. \citealp{Tsiaras2018, Pinhas2019, Fisher2018, Pinhas2018} and \citealp{Kirk2019}) tried to determine its characteristics at the same time that they better constrained the abundance of water.
+These data undoubtedly showed that the atmosphere was cloudy and later analyses (e.g. \citealp{Tsiaras2018, Pinhas2019, Fisher2018, Pinhas2018} and \citealp{Kirk2019}) were instrumental in attempts to determine its characteristics, while also improving existing constraints on the abundance of water.